MRHarrison/angular-cli/docs/design/third-party-libraries.md

 # Remaining Problems

 1. Installing dependencies of packages need to be further sketched out.
-2. Need to add a full fledged example with Firebase.
+2. Need to add a fully fledged example with Firebase.